Access All Arts Week

 Region(s): All of UK

-Sky Arts Access All Arts Week is a nationwide arts week for primary schools.
-Access All Arts Week 2024 takes place from 17th – 21st June.
+Access All Arts Week is a nationwide arts week for primary schools.
+Access All Arts Week 2025 takes place from 16th – 20th June.

-Working with leading arts organisations and a host of artists, Access All Arts Week provides a ready-made programme of free learning materials covering five different areas of artistic expression, each containing two different art forms:
+Working with leading arts organisations and a host of artists, Access All Arts Week provides classroom-ready resources to support five different areas of artistic expression:

 • Sounds – Singing and Instruments

-• Marks – 2D Mark Making and 3D Mark Making
+• Marks – 2D Mark Making, 3D Mark Making and Digital Mark Making

 • Images – Photography and Filmmaking

-Each module can be taught individually as a stand-alone unit or can be joined together to form a longer programme.
-Resources are designed to be easily adapted so that teachers can make the week their own.
+Each module can be taught as a stand-alone unit or can be joined together to form a longer programme.
+Resources for 2025 include:

 Cost: Free with registration.